 We’ll likely give you an informal offer if you meet our requirements during the call we have with you, and we aim to process your Clearing application within 24 hours.

 The Admissions team will need to verify your qualifications, so we might contact you and ask you to provide these if we didn’t get them directly from UCAS.
 We recommend that you get these to us at [email protected] as soon as possible so your place can be secured.

 If you’ve already been approved to receive a loan from Student Finance, then you can still use that loan for your degree.
 However, you’ll need to let Student Finance know about the change of university.
 Read our Clearing Checklist to find out more about financing your degree.

 Do you have halls of residence, and can I still apply?

-We have several accommodation options available depending on which campus you'll be studying at.
-Simply contact our Accommodation Team and they will be more than happy to help you.
+We don’t have halls of residence at our campuses, but we have plenty of accommodation options available through our agreed agents.
+If you email our Accommodation Team they will be more than happy to help you.

-If you have any other queries about Clearing, please get in touch on 0808 301 9846 and one of our team will be happy to help.
+If you have any other questions about Clearing, please get in touch on 0808 301 9846 and our team will be happy to help.